apache/flink/docs/getting-started/walkthroughs/python_table_api.md

     .create_temporary_table('mySink')
 {% endhighlight %}

-This registers a table named `mySource` and a table named `mySink` in the `ExecutionEnvironment`.
-The table `mySource` has only one column: word.
+This registers a table named `mySource` and a table named `mySink` in the execution environment.
+The table `mySource` has only one column, word, and it consumes strings read from file `/tmp/input`.
-It represents the words read from file `/tmp/input`.
-The table `mySink` has two columns: word and count.
-It writes data to file `/tmp/output`, with `\t` as the field delimiter.
+The table `mySink` has two columns, word and count, and writes data to the file `/tmp/output`, with `\t` as the field delimiter.

-Then we need to create a job which reads input from table `mySource`, preforms some operations and writes the results to table `mySink`.
+You can now create a job which reads input from table `mySource`, preforms some transformations, and writes the results to table `mySink`.

 {% highlight python %}
 t_env.from_path('mySource') \